 Throwing a party when your parent(s)/guardian(s) aren’t home might seem tempting, but it’s not a good idea.
 Your guests could end up destroying property or being so noisy that a neighbor calls the police.

 If you really want to have a party at home, make sure you get your parent(s)/guardian(s) permission first, and make sure they’re home when you have your friends over.

 What should I know about drugs and alcohol?

 There may be alcohol or drugs at a party.
 Alcohol and drugs affect everyone differently, so even someone you know well may act differently.
 People who have been drinking or taking drugs can’t think clearly.
 People may ask you if you want to drink alcohol or use drugs; it can be helpful to have some responses ready to decline.
 It’s also important not to pressure someone else into something (whether using drugs with you or having sex) that they or you may regret later.

 - Make sure you have safe and reliable transportation to and from the party.

-- If you need help getting home, call your parents or another trusted adult, take a ride sharing service (link to how safe is it), or take public transportation.
+- If you need help getting home: call your parent(s), guardian(s), or another trusted adult; take a ride sharing service (link to how safe is it); or take public transportation.

 - Never drive if you’ve been drinking alcohol or using marijuana or other drugs.